U.S. COVID peak may be over but not the pain as deaths rise

 GRAPHIC-Tracking coronavirus vaccinations and outbreaks in the U.S.https://tmsnrt.rs/2WTOZDR

-(Reporting by Maria Caspani in New York and Lisa Shumaker in Chicago; additional reporting by Susan Heavey in Washington and Kanishka Singh in Bengaluru; editing by Bill Berkrot)
+(Reporting by Maria Caspani in New York and Lisa Shumaker in Chicago; additional reporting by Susan Heavey in Washington, Kanishka Singh in Bengaluru and Christine Kiernan in New York; editing by Bill Berkrot)

 ((maria.caspani@tr.com; @MariaCaspani85))